gbear605/BackupManager/README.md

 - Can take in a settings file when launched from the command line

+## Planned features
+- Icons

+- Progress bar

+- All the backups should go into a new folder named after the .bkpm filename (say backups.bkpm) with the date and time appended to the end

-## Possible future functionality
+## Possible future features
 - Runs on a specified time every day/week/month/etc.

-- Can be run from the command line
+- Can be run exclusively from the command line

 - Compresses saves